Is Lymphoma Curable? – Haematological Cancer

 6. Beta2-microglobulin: Beta 2microglobulin is a protein secreted in all healthy individuals by B cells and is excreted through kidneys.
 Since in the case of HL, inflammatory cytokines are high, they stimulate the production of beta 2 microglobulin in large quantities.
 Therefore elevated levels of beta 2 microglobulin usually found in about 5-30% of patients diagnosed, depending on the stage is known to be an important prognostic factor in the relapse of the disease.

 7. Other factors Besides the above prognostic factors, such as the cytokine levels (IL-10, IL-6, CD30, TNF etc) or also known as the inflammatory markers also contribute towards understanding disease prognosis.

 8. Genetic markers or chromosomal aberrations studied in the HRS cells (Hodgkin and Reed Sternberg cells, that are characteristic of HL) such as mutations in bcl2 gene expression (a regulatory protein that regulates cell death or apoptosis, is also associated with poor prognosis

 Prognostic factor in choosing treatment protocol:

 The best treatment protocol is chosen based on several predictive as well as prognostic factors.
-In case of indolent lymphoma, a watchful waiting may also be recommended.
+In the case of indolent lymphoma, watchful waiting may also be recommended.
 Radiation therapy is used when lymph nodes are localized.
-When chemotherapy or radiation given, it may destroy the bone marrow cells, and a bone marrow transplant may also be warranted.
+When chemotherapy or radiation is given, it may destroy the bone marrow cells, and a bone marrow transplant may also be warranted.
 These bone marrow cells will help restore healthy cells in the body.
-New and improved therapeutics / biologics including monoclonal antibodies (Rituxan ®), radio immunotherapy, and Cytokine treatment such as IL-2 are being largely explored for treatment of lymphoma.
+New and improved therapeutics/biologics including monoclonal antibodies (Rituxan ®), radioimmunotherapy, and Cytokine treatment such as IL-2 are being largely explored for the treatment of lymphoma.